fabanc/WCAG-BasicViewer/README.md

 # Aknowldgement

-- The splash windows has been developed by Esri Canada for the need of the military Mapping and Charting Establishment (MCE) who generously accepted to contribute back to the code base.
+- The splash screen was  developed by Esri Canada in conjunction with the Canadian Armed Forces,  Mapping and Charting Establishment (MCE) and contributed back to the GIS community.

 # Licensing